 Another popular way to acquire funds would be to convert unused credit card limit into cash via OCBC Bank’s Cash-On-Instalments, as there is no need for additional income documents.
-It offers fixed installments of 12 to 60 months, and effective interest rates starting from as low as 9.06%.
+It offers fixed instalments of 12 to 60 months, and effective interest rates starting from as low as 9.06%.

-No matter what you choose to do, always remember to spend within your means!
+No matter what you choose to do, always remember to spend within your means.

 6. Building up a nest egg for retirement